lizbur10/lizbur10.github.io/_posts/2018-04-11-a_rails_project_thats_for_the_birds.markdown

 ---
 layout: post
-title:      "A Rails Project That's for the Birds"
+title:      "A Rails Project That's for the Birds -- but in a good way"
 date:       2018-04-11 18:13:26 -0400
 permalink:  a_rails_project_thats_for_the_birds
 ---

-## -- but in a good way
 For my Rails project I continued working on an app I had developed for my Sinatra project.
 The purpose of the app is to centralize and streamline data entry for a bird banding station I'm involved with.
 The project is described more fully in my [blog entry for the Sinatra project](http://http://burtondev.com/sinatra_project).

 ## A nesting rats' nest